Microdiscectomy

 Frequently Asked Questions

-How successful is microdiscectomy?
+How long is the hospital stay after microdiscectomy?

 Ready to End Your Sciatica?